Contents

 Prescriptions once generated may be issued in one of the following ways:

 In all situations staff must be satisfied of the authorisation of any carrier and identification must be sought.
-A record of all prescriptions issued must be maintained in the patient record.
+A record of all prescriptions issued from a team prescription pad must be maintained on the FP10 tracker and in the patient record.

 7 Prescribers leaving the trust or moving departments

-When a prescriber moves jobs, they should return any existing prescriptions pads they have to the administrative staff they originally received them from.
+When a prescriber moves jobs, they should return any existing prescription pads they have to the administrative staff.
 A cease to prescribe form must be completed, this can be found within the non-medical prescribing policy.

 8 Computer generated FP10’s (paper versions)